Anodizing: Zinc

+Medical applications

+Anodizing is used in the manufacture of medical devices and equipment, particularly for components made from titanium and aluminium.

+Titanium

+Titanium and titanium-alloy medical devices may be anodized to produce different surface colors, allowing components to be visually distinguished.
+In titanium, anodic coloration results from changes in the thickness of the oxide layer rather than from the incorporation of dyes.
+Anodized Ti-6Al-4V is used for color coding of medical devices, including orthopedic implants.

+Anodization is also used as a surface-modification technique for titanium implants.
+Depending on the process conditions, anodic oxidation can alter the thickness, structure, roughness, wettability and topography of the titanium oxide surface.
+Anodized titanium surfaces, including micro- and nanoscale structures such as titanium dioxide nanotubes, have been investigated for their effects on cellular response, bioactivity and osseointegration.

+In dental implant applications, anodization is also used to modify the appearance and surface characteristics of titanium abutments.
+Pink or yellow anodized titanium can reduce the visible gray coloration associated with untreated titanium through peri-implant soft tissue.
+Anodization can also alter surface chemistry and wettability.
+A 2026 review found that anodization generally improved optical masking of titanium, while evidence for sustained clinical biological benefits remained limited.

+Aluminium

+Anodized aluminium is used in medical and surgical devices where the surface finish may be required to withstand repeated cleaning and sterilization.
+In these applications, chemical resistance is an important consideration because reusable components may be repeatedly exposed to sterilization processes and alkaline cleaning agents.
+Anodizing also allows colorants to be incorporated into the oxide layer.
+Color can be used to distinguish between medical devices, components or controls as part of device identification and human factors design.

+For reusable medical devices, specialized anodizing processes can increase the resistance of aluminium surfaces to repeated cleaning and sterilization while retaining the material's relatively low weight and other mechanical characteristics.
+Aluminium components are used in medical applications including orthopedic fixation devices, endoscopic equipment and robotic surgical systems.

 Dyeing

 Colored iPod Mini cases are dyed following anodizing and before thermal sealing.

 The most common anodizing processes, for example, sulphuric acid on aluminium, produce a porous surface which can accept dyes easily.
 The number of dye colors is almost endless; however, the colors produced tend to vary according to the base alloy.
 The most common colors in the industry, due to them being relatively cheap, are yellow, green, blue, black, orange, purple and red.
 Though some may prefer lighter colors, in practice, they may be difficult to produce on certain alloys such as high-silicon casting grades and 2000-series aluminium-copper alloys.
 Another concern is the "lightfastness" of organic dyestuffs—some colors (reds and blues) are particularly prone to fading.
 Black dyes and gold produced by inorganic means (ferric ammonium oxalate) are more lightfast.
 Dyed anodizing is usually sealed to reduce or eliminate dye bleedout.
 White color cannot be applied due to the larger molecule size than the pore size of the oxide layer.

-Alternatively, metal (usually tin) can be electrolytically deposited in the pores of the anodic coating to provide more lightfast colors.
-Metal dye colors range from pale champagne to black.
-Bronze shades are commonly used for architectural metals.
-Alternatively, the color may be produced integral to the film.
-This is done during the anodizing process using organic acids mixed with the sulfuric electrolyte and a pulsed current.

-Splash effects are created by dying the unsealed porous surface in lighter colors and then splashing darker color dyes onto the surface.
-Aqueous and solvent-based dye mixtures may also be alternately applied since the colored dyes will resist each other and leave spotted effects.